Stock market today: Tesla soars as most of Wall Street drifts in mixed trading

 Wednesday’s report said that orders for machinery, airplanes and other long-lasting manufactured goods were stronger last month than expected.
 Wall Street is in an awkward place where it wants the economy to avoid a painful recession, but not to be so hot that it keeps upward pressure on inflation and convinces the Fed not to cut rates.

-Boeing added 0.8% after reporting results that weren't as bad as analysts feared.
+Boeing slipped 1.8% despite reporting results that weren't as bad as analysts feared.
 The company, which is battling criticism about the safety of its airplanes, said it's taking steps to improve its manufacturing quality, which has slowed down production.

 In stock markets abroad, Japan’s Nikkei 225 jumped 2.4% as the value of the Japanese yen keeps falling against the U.S. dollar.
 The yen has been trading at its lowest level in 34 years, which gives a boost to Japanese exporters but also raises speculation about whether Japanese officials will make moves to strengthen their currency.

-Stock indexes rose across much of the rest of Asia and Europe.
+Stock indexes rose across much of the rest of Asia, but fell in Europe.

 AP Writers Matt Ott and Zimo Zhong contributed.